You have been charged with a criminal offence. You have never been to court before.

 What am I charged with?

 What you are charged with is called an offence.
 There are offences under federal laws such as the Criminal Code.
 These are called criminal offences.
 There are offences under provincial laws such as the Motor Vehicle Act.
-These are NOT criminal offences, but can still have serious consequences.
-Click here for information about tickets, called "Summary Offence Tickets", under Nova Scotia laws and some federal laws.
+You cannot be fingerprinted for a regulatory offence, like speeding.
+These are NOT criminal offences.

 You should try to speak with a lawyer to get legal advice about your situation as soon as possible.